 There are many thoughts on how to spend your money, how much to save, what qualifies as a mandatory vs. discretionary expenses…the list can go on and on.
 The percentage of a budget for this category or that category.
 That is why the Cents Plan Formula is simple, easy, and flexible.
 Ultimately, you decide Where Cents Parallel Vision.

-The Cents Plan Formula is made up of 5 categories: Save, Basic Expenses, Give, Fun Spending, and Debt.
+The Cents Plan Formula makes up 5 categories: Save, Basic Expenses, Give, Fun Spending, and Debt.

 The Cents Plan is the first step in the Money Bliss Steps for Financial Freedom.
 Remember, the Cents Plan Formula is meant to be flexible while working through the Money Bliss Steps.
 Let’s breakdown each section of the Cents Plan Formula:

 Save is listed first for a reason.
 To save, pay yourself first.
 Set aside a certain percentage every month.
 Store up money to be spent at a future time.
 Learn more on How to Save Money with these simple and easy tips.